 Commercial Tilapia fish farming is becoming popular day by day as demand grows for this fish.
 Basically, Tilapia is the second most farmed fish in the world.
 Tilapia fish has contributed substantially to Food Security.
 The world aquaculture production of Tilapia fish is 4.2 million tonnes with an estimated value of around 3 to $ 3.5 billion.
 When it comes to the potential of Tilapia fish farming, generally, low-laying areas with water stagnation are suitable for agricultural activities.
-Tilapia fish is among the easiest and most profitable fish to farm due to their omnivorous diet, mode of reproduction.
-Tilapia fish farming in tanks or channels are considered safe for the environment since their waste and disease is contained and not spread to the wild.
+Tilapia fish is among the easiest and most profitable fish to farm due to their omnivorous diet, and mode of reproduction.
+Tilapia fish farming in tanks or channels is considered safe for the environment since their waste and disease are contained and not spread to the wild.
 Here are the tips:

 - Excavation/Digging of new ponds should be carried out.